 “Inversion therapy is used to cure back pain caused by degenerative or herniated discs, spinal stenosis or other spinal conditions.
 The inversion condition cause gravitational pressure to be placed on the nerve roots, resulting in shooting pains in the back, buttocks, legs and feet.
 During inversion therapy, you turn your body upside down to increase the space and reduce pressure between the vertebrae and nerve roots.”

 The concept of using the zero gravity position was actually developed from technology that was used by NASA for astronauts.
-Researched showed that the zero-gravity position was able to help minimize the enormous gravitational stress that astronauts experienced during take off.
+Research showed that the zero-gravity position was able to help minimize the enormous gravitational stress that astronauts experienced during take off.

 Since then, doctors, occupational therapists, chiropractors, physical therapists, and other health professional have all began to recommend inversion table therapy in the zero-gravity position to neutralize the effects of every-day gravity exposure.

 As I state before, there are numerous proposed benefits of inversion table therapy.